zebrain-lab/Toolbox-Romano-et-al/README.md

 Developed at Zebrafish Neuroethology lab (http://www.zebrain.biologie.ens.fr/)

+### Bug fixes
+April 2017: Fixed bug in FindROIs.m that mistakenly stored inverted ROI perimeters (i.e., a "mirror image" of the correct ROIs).

 ### Description of variables
 We now describe all the variables stored in Matlab .mat files during the utilization of the toolbox.
 All the files correspond to processing and analysis of a fluorescence imaging video (e.g., myVideo.tif) with *T* imaging frames and *N* ROIs.